Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-fetching-prices.md

 #### The denominator

 The denominator is `Q192`.
-To break this number down recall the following constants defined in the SDK :
+To break this number down recall the following constants defined in the SDK:

 ```typescript
 export const Q96 = JSBI.exponentiate(JSBI.BigInt(2), JSBI.BigInt(96))